MABYY/Time-series-analysis-using-LSTM/README.md

 # Long-Short Term Memory Model - Time Series Forecast

 This project explores Bitcoin price using an LSTM model and technical analysis indicators.

-Tensorflow and Keras frameworks are adopted for implementation.
+Tensorflow and Keras frameworks are adopted for the implementation.

+> pip install tensorflow

+The historical data can be accessed by installing yfinance library (https://pypi.org/project/yfinance/).

+> pip install yfinance

 ## The Model

 With the help of an LSTM network, we will try to predict the future price of Bitcoin.
 In order to do this, we used data a based on its price of the past 9 years and calculated technical analysis indicators.
-The historical data can be accessed by installing yfinance library (https://pypi.org/project/yfinance/).

 We will try predicting the adjusted close stock price of BTC based on the past N=60 days.
 One could try different values of N and see how precision of the forecasting algorithm changes with the length of the interval.